Marian pilgrimage of Neviges: Miraculous image

-In September 1680, in the monastery of Dorsten, the Franciscan Antonius Schirley was praying in front of image of the Immaculate Conception when he heard a voice with the message: "Take me to the Hardenberg, there I will be venerated".
+In September 1680, in the monastery of Dorsten, the Franciscan Antonius Schirley was praying in front of an image of the Immaculate Conception when he heard a voice with the message: "Take me to the Hardenberg, there I will be venerated".

 In the two following nights he had two more auditions.
 First, he was instructed to contact the Franciscans in Neviges and tell them that a prince was facing an illness from which he could only recover by taking a vow and supporting the building of the monastery.
 The following night he received the order to begin a novena and to celebrate Holy Mass on Saturdays for nine weeks "in gratitude for my Immaculate Conception".

 In fact, the Prince Bishop of Paderborn and Münster, Ferdinand von Fürstenberg, who had fallen ill, recovered after taking his vows.
 With his help, the foundation stone of the monastery was laid.
 On 25 October, the first pilgrimage to Neviges took place, attended by the Prince-Bishop, the Abbot of Werden and the pious sovereign Duke Jan Wellem.